MonoTech01/Linux/LinuxServer_Lab_1.md

 ## Part 3:
 ### Create Bob and Alice accounts
 ### Set passwords for Bob and Alice
-I set a super simple password for each user.
+- Note: I set a super simple password for each user.
 This is just for a learning purpose.
 Please always create complex passwords!
 Bob's account - bob123
 Alice's account - alice123
 ### Create an adminjr group